 Sometimes, you feel responsible for educating others on the infertility community and treatment.
 Other times, you feel defensive over the choices you’ve made to build your family.

 This can be a difficult balance to achieve, but as fertility treatment, third-party reproduction and LGBTQ family-building become more prominent across the country, the idea of discussing your plans may not be a moment of dread.
 Of course, how much you choose to discuss and what you reveal is always entirely up to you and your partner.
-It’s perfectly OK to refrain from discussing details of your IVF medications or what qualities you’re looking for in an egg donor.
+It’s perfectly OK to refrain from discussing details of your IVF cycle or what qualities you’re looking for in an egg donor.

 Have a conversational “game plan” ready to go